matthiasbruns/android-dagger2-tutorial/README.md

 The creation of the LemmingComponent looks like the creation of the AppComponent in the DaggerApplication class.
 Since we depend on the AppComponent, we have to get it from the DaggerApplication class.

+Start the app in one of the two flavors.
+If you pick the online flavor, the activity will print "LemmingRestRepository" and the title will be "Dagger2 - Online".

+Switch to the offline flavor.
+The app should now show "LemmingCacheRepository" and "Dagger2 - Offline".

 ## Summary